-If so, you might have developed lipoedema.
-Read here what other signs could indicate lipoedema, why compression can be helpful in treatment of lipoedema and what other treatment options exist.
+If so, you might have developed lipedema.
+Read here what other signs could indicate lipedema, why compression can be helpful in treatment of lipedema and what other treatment options exist.

 Despite a conscious diet and exercise, the affected women typically gain weight in their legs and/or, less commonly, arms.
 The increased accumulation of fat cells cannot be reduced by calorie reduction.

-There is no exhaustive research on lipoedema yet.
-One thing is certain though: This chronic disease is not caused by improper nutrition or excessive food intake.
+There is no exhaustive research on lipedema yet.
+One thing is certain though – this chronic disease is not caused by improper nutrition or excessive food intake.
 Experts presume a genetic predisposition as well as hormonal triggers.

-Experts divide lipoedema into three stages.
-Symptoms of lipoedema can vary greatly from person to person – not all patients, for example, reach stage III.
+Experts divide lipedema into three stages.
+Symptoms of lipedema can vary greatly from person to person – not all patients, for example, reach stage three.

 Stage I: The skin appears smooth.
 If pressed on, uniformly thickened subcutaneous tissue with soft consistency.